swarch-2f-rootly/2f/Prototype_3/Web Application Firewall/README.md

 - **Gateway availability** (healthy state, absence of mass 502/503).
 - **RQ (Resilience Quotient)** = Legitimate throughput under attack / Nominal throughput (target ≥ 0.8).
 - **Alert volume** from CRS and custom rules (count of critical activations).

-These measurements will be captured before and after applying the WAF pattern to demonstrate the countermeasure’s impact.

 ---